Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 To carry out their research,

-• they have mastered subject-specific skills and advanced tools in a variety of fields, such as
+• they have mastered specialized skills and tools in a variety of fields such as

-1. biological and ecological sciences (including evolutionary biology) focusing on pathogen-induced diseases
+1. in biological and ecological sciences (including evolutionary biology) focused on diseases caused by pathogens

-2. mathematical sciences (statistics and modeling) and computer sciences focused on the collection and analysis of epidemiological data (databases, GIS, etc.)
+2. in mathematics (statistics and modeling) and computer science focused on the collection and analysis of epidemiological data (databases, GIS, etc.)

-• they know how to identify and integrate into their analysis the elements (and tools) of applied human sciences needed to understand the origins of emergencies and assess risks: sociology, anthropology, economics, political governance, law (through organizations and institutions), etc.
+• they know how to identify and incorporate into their analysis the elements (and tools) of applied social sciences necessary for understanding the origins of emergencies and/or assessing risks: sociology, anthropology, economics, political governance, law (through organizations and institutions)

-• they can independently apply a scientific and analytical approach, apply it to a specific context, and integrate information of various kinds.
+• They know how to independently implement a scientific and analytical approach, apply it to a specific context, and integrate information of various kinds.

-• they are experts in project management and collaborative working.
+• They are skilled in project management and collaborative work.

-• They are able to interact and communicate with non-academic collaborators: managers in epidemiological control or surveillance, public health or veterinary professionals, decision-makers or elected representatives, etc.
+• They are able to interact and communicate with non-academic collaborators: managers in epidemiological control or surveillance, public health actors or veterinarians, decision-makers or elected officials, etc.

-• They are able to disseminate results to an informed audience of peers, decision-makers and managers.
+• They are able to disseminate results to an informed audience of peers, as well as decision-makers and managers.

 Read more